Dynamic Local Average Treatment Effects in Time Series: Introduction

-This paper considers IV identification in dynamic settings and shows how compliers can be identified individually in this context.
+This paper considers IV identification in dynamic settings and shows how compliers can be identified individually by exploiting the structure of time series data.
 We first show that the notion of compliers can be equivalently rewritten in terms of an inequality involving the difference in means of the potential treatment under different instrument values.
 Under assumptions of continuity over time in the mean of the potential treatment assignment process\textemdash conditional on a fixed hypothetical value of the instrument\textemdash it is possible to recover counterfactual values by averaging observations in a neighborhood around a given time point.